13 Best Elderly Footwear Options for Fall Prevention in 2026

 Price and Medicare eligibility

 Pricing varies by retailer.
-Medicare coverage details were not available in the research sources.
+Medicare coverage information was not available in the research sources.

 Where to buy